traefik-workshops/traefik-azure-arc-jumpstart-drops/1-clusters/README.md

     -var="azureSubscriptionId=$(az account show --query id -o tsv)"
   ```

+  > **Note:** AKS cluster is enabled by default.
+You can turn that off using the `enableAKS` variable.

-If you enabled EKS and GKE clusters, run the following commands:
+If you enabled k3d, EKS or GKE clusters, run the following commands:

   ```shell
   terraform destroy \